-Rather than being introduced after Lex is thinking about leaving, they’re introduced after the team has disembarked from the ice breaker.
-It’s actually Sebastian’s “Hunter’s Moon” line that prompts the cut to the Predators coming around from the far side of the moon.
+In the September 26th draft, this introduction is pushed slightly later.
+They’re introduced after the team has disembarked from the ice breaker, and it’s actually Sebastian’s “Hunter’s Moon” line that prompts the cut to the Predators coming around from the far side of the moon.

 The Film: After the crew discovers a mysterious hole has been drilled into the ice for them, we see Predators gearing up.

-The Journey: This is longer in every version but the final film, with a shot of the Predators standing at the viewing window in the ship watching the approaching Earth.
+The effigy was cut by September 26th, but there are still differences.
+The sequences is longer in every version but the final film, with a shot of the Predators standing at the viewing window in the ship watching the approaching Earth.
 This image was released as a promotional still, but the sequence itself has never surfaced.

 And Aliens, Finally …